pluralsh/documentation/pages/plural-features/continuous-deployment/helm-service.md

 Say you want to source the helm templates from an upstream helm repository, but the values files from a Git repository.
 In that case, you can define a multi-sourced service, which has both a git and helm repository defined.
 It would look like so:

+For more advanced compositions—such as deploying an operator from Helm alongside custom resources from Git using explicit `sources` and `renderers`—see [Multi-source services](multi-source-services.md).

 ```yaml
 apiVersion: deployments.plural.sh/v1alpha1
 kind: GitReposiotry